 There are a number of testing and placement requirements to be completed prior to acceptance into Onondaga Community College’s Nursing Program.
 Applicants must complete testing/placement prerequisites in the order listed below.
 All testing is completed on a walk-in basis during posted hours.
 Appointments, pre-registration, etc. are NOT required unless you receive disability accommodations for testing.
-If this is the case, Testing Services will contact the student directly to set up an appointment (see accommodative testing tab to the left for more details).
+If this is the case, Testing Services will contact you directly to set up an appointment (see accommodative testing tab to the left for more details).

 Students who are not transferring courses in these areas must take the placement test and place into college level English, reading and math.
 The tests are multiple choice, un-timed and on the computer.
 Hand-held calculator use is prohibited.

 Successful completion of beginning algebra (MAT 088/087), ENG 099 and RDG 093 will also fulfill these placement requirements.